 The big advantage of Addo; it is malaria free.

 Entrance fee for foreign visitors Rand 272 per adult per day until 31.
 October 2018.
-Often it makes sense to buy the annual wild card.
+Usually it makes sense to buy the annual wild card.
 More information in different languages.